 Their second album in 1974, Second Helping, featured their most popular single, “Sweet Home Alabama”, a tongue in cheek response to Neil Young’s “Alabama” and “Southern Man”.

 He was their charismatic lead vocalist/lyricist, when he was killed in the same plane crash that took his fellow band members Cassie Gaines and Steve Gaines.
 For many people Ronnie van Zant was really Lynyrd Skynyrd, even though the guitar army behind him on stage, made a huge impact on rock music in the early seventies.

 Ronnie aspired to be many things before finding his love for music.
-Notably, he was interested in becoming a boxer (as Muhammad Ali was one of his idols), and in playing professional baseball, even playing American Legion baseball.
+Notably, he was interested in becoming a boxer (as Cassius Clay/Muhammad Ali was one of his idols), and in playing professional baseball, even playing American League baseball.
 Ronnie also tossed around the idea of becoming a stock car racer.
 He would say that he was going to be the most famous person to come out of Jacksonville since stock car racer Lee Roy Yarbrough.